katharsis-project/katharsis-docs/source/user-docs.rst

 * It's not necessary to define all of the methods i.e. read-only resources might have just reading methods defined
 * Additional parameters can be added to the methods like authentication, request headers or cookies

-Along with the required parameters for each methods (like the resource identifier in ``JsonApiFindOne``), the default supported type is ``QueryParams``, which provides a set of parsed query parameters.
+Along with the required parameters for each methods (like the resource identifier in ``JsonApiFindOne``), the default supported type is QueryParams, which provides a set of parsed query parameters.
 Each Katharsis integration provides different set of supported parameters.
 This list can be found in JAX-RS and Servlet integration sections.